cloverbloom/knowledge-base/systems.md

 	* **it is simply presenting things you already know in a way that you cannot ignore**

-### [Planning Your Week]
+### Planning Your Week

+Effective weekly planning is crucial for 12-week success:

-- Weekly planning should take 15-30 minutes
+- Dedicate 15-30 minutes each week for planning (ideally at a consistent time)
 - Track habits daily (health-focused) and tasks weekly (goal-focused)
 - Prioritize Health, Happiness, and Wealth—in that order

-- Schedule a consistent weekly planning session (e.g., Sunday morning)

 - Use a physical planner to reinforce commitment and visibility

-- Clearly define measurable execution strategies and performance blocks:
+- Define measurable execution strategies and performance blocks:
+  - Strategic blocks (focused work time)
+  - Buffer blocks (administrative tasks)

-	- Strategic, Buffer, and Breakout blocks
+  - Breakout blocks (recovery time)
 - Include predictable events and commitments to realistically structure your week
 - Never start a week without a clear weekly plan

-- Weekly planning should include measurable execution strategies and clearly defined performance blocks

-- Understand you likely cannot finish everything planned; prioritize effectively
+- Accept that you likely cannot finish everything planned; prioritize effectively

-- Use a physical planner to reinforce accountability and visibility of tasks

 - Keep your weekly plan visible and accessible throughout the week

 ### [Execution System]